jshap2000/music_437/README.md

 python manage.py createsuperuser
 ```

-To start the frontend React app
+To start the frontend React app (in a seperate terminal window while the backend is still running)
 ```bash
 cd ./music/frontend
 npm install